Car Loan Refinancing

 - Lower interest rate.
 When you refinance your car loan, one of the most important advantages is typically a lower interest rate.
 As with any loan, interest is usually what accounts for the highest costs.
 Keep an eye out for a car loan with a lower interest rate than what you are currently paying.
 Interest rates tend to fluctuate, so it’s all about selecting the right time to refinance to get the lowest interest rate.

-- Lower repayments.
+- Lower repayments in the immediate future.
 If you extend your loan term when you refinance, you can lower your repayments.
 This is good for those who are struggling to make their regular repayments every month due to their financial situation.
-Adding additional years to your car loan will lower your repayments and free up some much-needed cash.
+Adding additional years to your car loan will lower your repayments and free up some much-needed cash in the shorter term.

-- May end up paying more interest over the term of the loan.
-Refinancing may mean you end up paying more interest in the end.
+- Paying more interest over the term of the loan.
+Refinancing could well mean you end up paying more interest overall.
 You may refinance with a lower interest rate but extending the loan term may mean you end up paying more interest.
-It’s recommended you figure out upfront if it is worth refinancing and if you will end up saving on interest.
+It’s recommended you figure out upfront if it is worth refinancing and if you will be able to afford to pay more in the long run.

-- Exit costs and setup costs.
+- Exit costs and set-up costs.
 Switching from your current car loan may mean incurring exit costs that you must pay.
 You may also be liable for administration costs with your new car loan.
-These are both additional costs that you need to consider.
+These are just a couple of examples of the additional costs that you need to consider.

 How you can refinance your car loan

 - Check whether you will be charged a fee for closing your loan before the end of the term.
-If you will be, factor that in when working out if you’ll save.
+If you will be, factor that in when working out any possible savings.

-- If you want to go ahead and refinance, you then need to compare your options.
+- If you want to go ahead and refinance, it’s a good idea to compare your options from a range of providers.
 Make sure you meet the eligibility criteria and are aware of all fees and charges.
-Once you’ve found the right loan to you, click “Go to Site” to apply.
+Once you’ve found the right loan to you, visit a provider’s website to apply (assuming that you are doing so online, rather than at a car dealership).

 - Select “refinancing” as the loan purpose.

 - Pay off your previous loan.
-This may be done on your behalf by your new lender or you may be required to organise this yourself.
+This may be done on your behalf by your new lender, but make sure you ask them to confirm the correct process so that you avoid any nasty surprises.

 - Close your previous loan.
-While the loan is paid off it’s important to ensure the loan account is closed.
+While the loan may be paid off, it’s still important to ensure the loan account is closed.